edalorzo/reactive-learning/README.md

 ### Error Handling in CPS

-In direct style we are used to using try-catch-finally blocks to control the flow of the program in the case of program.
+In direct style we are used to using try-catch-finally blocks to control the flow of the program in the case of errors or exceptional conditions.

 Consider the following example of a function that gives us the name of the day of the week: